0exp/redis_queued_locks/README.md

 `lock_series` - acquire a series of locks simultaniously and hold them all while your block of code is executing or (if block is not passed) while all locks will not expire.

+If it is not possible to obtain all locks at the same time (taking into queue ttl, retry attempts count for each lock, etc)
+- no any lock will be acquired.

+Method options is the same as for `lock` method: `retry_count`, `retry_jitter`, `ttl`, `queue_ttl`, etc. Each option will be applied with the same value to the each lock acquirement process (for each lock in a series separately).

 **IMPORTANT DETAILS AND LIMITATIONS**:
-- (this behavior will be reworked with another algorithm);
+- (this behavior will be reworked with another algorithm in future);
 - each lock will be released with the next formula:
   - `lock position with reverse numbering` * `ttl`
     - (positions exmaple: ["a", "b", "c"] => "a" position is 3, "b" position is 2, "c" position is 1);
-  - this means taht in case of 3 locks (`lock_series("x", "y", "z", ttl: 15_000`) with `5 seconds TTL` your locks will be with the next TTL:
+  - this means that in case of 3 locks (`lock_series("x", "y", "z", ttl: 5_000`) with `5 seconds TTL` your locks will be with the next TTL:
     - `"x"` - 15 seconds
     - `"y"` - 10 seconds
     - `"z"` - 5 seconds
 - when your block of code has completed their execution - all locks will be released immediatly;
-- if you did not pass a block - all locks will be released with their forumla-based own TTL described above;
+- if you did not pass a block - all locks will be released with their forumla-based TTL described above;
   - **HOW WILL THIS CASE WORK IN FUTURE RELESAE**: all locks will have the same TTL (`5 seconds` for our example, not `15/10/5 seconds`);

-###### How to use:
+##### How to use:

 - method signature is the same as the `lock` method;